noahehall/theBookOfNoah/0current/appdev/web_performance.md

     - great for icons/pixel art
   - full color images: fully color png and lossless webp; support like 16 million colors + transparency
     - great for line art, iconography and photography
+- SVG: scalable vector graphics can be scaled to any size because their composed of mathematically calculated shapes and sizes
+  - browser rendering process: parsed > properties evaluated > mapped to the pixel-based display through rasterization; repeat on resize
+  - generally any image not a photograph thats comprised of solid colors and geometric shapes should be an svg, e.g. logos, iconogrpahy, line art

 ### browser rendering process